A Modern Primer on Processing in Memory: The Need for Intelligent Memory Controllers to Enhance Memory Technology Scaling

-\sgii{(5)~Access} latency to a portion of the DRAM bank can be greatly reduced by partitioning the DRAM array such that a subset of rows can be accessed much faster than the other rows and having an intelligent memory controller that decides what data should be placed in fast rows versus slow rows~\cite{lee.hpca13, lee.thesis16,luo2020clr,hasan2019crow,chang.hpca16,wang2020figaro}.
+\sgii{(5)~Access} latency to a portion of the DRAM bank can be greatly reduced by partitioning the DRAM array such that a subset of rows can be accessed much faster than the other rows and having an intelligent memory controller that decides what data should be placed in fast rows versus slow rows~\cite{lee.hpca13, lee.thesis16,luo2020clr,hasan2019crow,chang.hpca16,wang2020figaro}. \omv{Recent work~\cite{luo2020clr} makes the capacity--latency trade-off in DRAM configurable at the row granularity: the CLR-DRAM architecture enables each DRAM row to be \emph{dynamically} or \emph{statically} configured to operate in a \emph{low latency} mode or \emph{high capacity} mode\gfvi{, as Figure~\ref{fig:clrdram} illustrates}.
+In low latency mode, many major timing parameters can be reduced between 35\% to 64\%\omvii{, as described and evaluated in detail in the CLR-DRAM paper}~\cite{luo2020clr}.}

 \sgii{(6)~We} find that a \sgii{recently-accessed or recently-refreshed} memory row can be accessed much more quickly than the standard latency if it needs to be accessed again soon, since the recent access and refresh to the row has replenished the charge of the cells in the row.
 An intelligent memory controller can thus keep track of the charge level of recently-accessed/refreshed rows and use the appropriate access latency that corresponds to the stored charge level~\cite{chargecache,wang2018cal,das.dac18}, leading to significant reductions in both access and refresh latencies. \sgii{Thus,} the poor scaling of DRAM latency and energy can potentially be overcome with the design of intelligent memory controllers that can facilitate a large number of effective latency and energy reduction techniques.}